raspberrypi/usbboot/Readme.md

 WARNING: If the `revoke_devkey` option is used to revoke the ROM development key then it will not be possible to downgrade to a bootloader older than 2022-01-06 OR disable secure-boot mode.

+### Tutorial
+Creating a secure-boot system from scratch can be quite complex.
+The [secure-boot tutorial](secure-boot-example/README.md) uses a minimal example OS image to demonstrate how the Raspberry Pi specific aspects of secure-boot work.

 ### Host setup
 Secure boot require a 2048 bit RSA asymmetric keypair and the Python `pycrytodomex` module to sign the EEPROM config and boot image.